1 Corinthians 5 – Confronting Immorality in the Church

 i.
 Surprisingly, this is exactly the approach many people take to holiness and Christian living – to get as far away from the world as possible.
 This was the whole spirit behind the monastic movement in the early and medieval church.

 b.
-Instead, without approving the sin of sinners in this world, we should expect that they would be sinners.
+The sexually immoral people of this world: Instead, without approving the sin of sinners in this world, we should expect that they would be sinners.

 i.
 It should not surprise or offend us that those who do not yet know Jesus are covetous.
 Literally, the word means those “who must have more.”

 ii.
 It should not surprise or offend us that those who do not yet know Jesus yet are extortioners (harpax in the ancient Greek).
 The word describes those who steal by violence.

 iii.
 It should not surprise or offend us that those who do not yet know Jesus act as areviler, describing a person who is a character assassin.